Have you thought about making a Gnome with Heat Transfer Vinyl? Gnomes are SO cute!

 If you need a bit more information on weeding, check out this post

-You can have a practice run on your T-shirt as the Heat Transfer Vinyl is much friendlier to work with than adhesive vinyl in this stage.
+You can have a practice run on your T-shirt by layering the weeded vinyl pieces on top of each other to see how they will look.
+Most HTV has a see-through carrier making the Heat Transfer Vinyl much friendlier to work with than adhesive vinyl in this stage.

-Step 4 – iron the Gnome Heat Transfer Vinyl onto the t-shirt
+Iron the Gnome Heat Transfer Vinyl design onto the t-shirt

 We are organized!!
 You have all the pieces weeded and sorted into the correct order.
 It is now time to place the pieces on your t-shirt starting with the hat.